WHO WE ARE

 HEADING HOME STAFF

-Heading Home’s staff are based at United Way of Monroe County, which provides logistical support for the initiative.
+Heading Home’s office is located at United Way of Monroe County, which provides logistical support for the initiative.

 Director of Housing Security